Sex Therapy & Relationship Coaching

 Bring Clarity and Insight to You, Your Relationship and Your Life

-At the LoveLife Clinic we believe sexuality is fundamental to happiness and well-being in love and in life.
+At the LoveLife Clinic we believe sexuality and relating are fundamental to happiness and well-being in love and in life.

-It's an area of life that can be pretty confusing for people though, and difficult to resolve and improve on your own, so it's important to get a professional to help you out.
+This is an area of life that can be pretty confusing, and difficult to resolve and improve on your own, so it's important to get a professional to help you out.

 Jacqueline is one of only a handful ofcertified Psychosexual Therapists in Australia, as registered with the Society of Australian Sexologists (SAS).
 She has been called a ‘Relationship Whisperer’,'a Shining Light in the Darkness' even a ‘Miracle Worker’.

-Both Jacqueline and Alain have highly developed skills in helping people - individuals and couples - feel more confident, aware and inspired around all aspects of sex, love and intimacy.
+All The LoveLife Clinic practitioners have Masters level qualifications in sexology, plus additional qualifications in a range of counselling and coaching modalities.
+They all have highly developed skills in helping people - individuals and couples - feel more confident, aware and inspired around all aspects of sex, love and intimacy.

 You'll find that talking to us is a liberating experience.
 We have no need to judge or assess you, our only agenda is to enable you to transform and grow.

 We take a holistic, integrated approach to sex therapy and relationship counselling.
 One that is transpersonal, psychobiological, somatic and positive psychological coaching-based:

 The LoveLife Clinic Approach